Thom52/apollo-11-mission/README.md

 **Videos Page**

   - The video page includes embedded videos on the Apollo 11 mission.
-  - It provides more context for the information on the home page as well as providing a more in-depth look into the mission.
+  - It provides more context for the information on the home page, as well as providing a more in-depth look into the mission.

   <details><summary>Video Section Screenshot</summary>